List of DC Comics characters: E: Eraser

-Eraser is a character appearing in American comic books published by DC Comics.

-Leonard "Lenny" Fiasco was a low-grade student during his high school years and classmate of Bruce Wayne.
-After dropping out of school, Leonard became a masked criminal known as Eraser, who erased evidence from crime scenes for other criminals.
+Eraser (Leonard "Lenny" Fiasco) was a low-grade student during his high school years and a classmate of Bruce Wayne.
+After dropping out of school, Fiasco becomes a criminal known as Eraser.
+As Eraser, Fiasco is hired by thugs to eliminate evidence from crime scenes.
+He managed to give some difficulty to Batman and Robin before they apprehended him.

 Eraser in other media

-Eraser makes a non-speaking cameo appearance in The Lego Batman Movie as one of several villains recruited by the Joker to take part in his attack on Gotham City.
+Eraser makes a non-speaking appearance in The Lego Batman Movie as one of several villains recruited by the Joker to take part in his attack on Gotham City.

 Saul Erdel

-Dr. Saul Erdel is a scientist in the DC Universe.

-Erdel was a brilliant scientist who created a transmitter to communicate with other worlds, unintentionally transporting the Martian Manhunter to Earth.
+Dr. Saul Erdel was a brilliant scientist who created a transmitter to communicate with other worlds, unintentionally transporting the Martian Manhunter to Earth.
 The shock of seeing J'onn causes Erdel to have a heart attack and die in his arms.

-His DC Rebirth version appeared in a flashback renamed Mark Saul Erdel.